paolofrancioso/telegrambot-amazon-bitly/README.md

 This is a generated telegram channel message example, you can edit the message structure on  ```create_messages.py``` code.

-## Author
+## Authors

-Original Project: Samir Salman
+-Original Project: Samir Salman
-Modified by: Paolo Francioso
+-Modified by: Paolo Francioso